vijithassar/lit/hello-world.rb.md

 puts 'hello world!'
 ```

 Now you have some code.
-When you run the [preprocessing script](lit.sh) as described in the [README.md](instructions), it will strip away all the explanatory material *outside* the fenced code blocks and create a new file consisting of [only the code sections](hello-world.rb) which Ruby knows how to execute.
+When you use the [script](lit.sh) to process this document as described in the [README.md](instructions), it will strip away all the explanatory material *outside* the fenced code blocks and create a new file consisting of [only the code sections](hello-world.rb) which Ruby knows how to execute.

 ```ruby
 puts ':D'